psylinse/stream-hubspot-chat-transcript/README.md

 api.use('/webhooks', webHookRouter)
 ```

-The code snippets above tell Express to use the file `//backend/routes/index.js` anytime an HTTP request is made to the route `/webhooks`.
+The code snippets above tell Express to use the file `backend/routes/index.js` anytime an HTTP request is made to the route `/webhooks`.
 Next, we need to let Stream know about this webhook URL.

 ### Configure your public webook URL in Stream

-Use the following steps to register your Ngrok (or other public URL) with the Stream API:
+Use the following steps to register your ngrok (or other public URL) with the Stream API:

-1. Navigate to [getstream.io](https://getstream.io/) and click the Dashboard button on the upper right:
+1. Navigate to [getstream.io](https://getstream.io/) and click the "Dashboard" button on the upper right:

 ![](images/stream-dashboard-button)